 speaker

 Lisa Walter

-Oh great, thank you so much for taking your question.
+Oh, great.
+Thank you so much for taking your question.
 Maybe just one on the broader kidney space.
-We recently saw some IGAN data from Arrowhead with their C3-SIRNA and their early results looked on par with what SAP HULTA has shown in IGAN.
-I'm just curious, would you consider also exploring your C3-SIRNA and other kidney indications?
+You know, we recently saw some IGAN data from Arrowhead with their C3 siRNA, and their early results looked on par with what Saphalta has shown in IGAN.
+I'm just curious, would you consider also exploring your C3 siRNA and other kidney indications?

+speaker